Introduction to Anti-Money Laundering Regulations

 In the UK, AML regulations are enforced through The Money Laundering, Terrorist Financing and Transfer of Funds Regulations 2017.
 These regulations implement the EU directives and the most recent amendment was made in 2023.
 The Financial Conduct Authority (FCA) enforces the AML/CFT framework and provides regular guidance and conducts regular assessments of compliance.

-In the Asia-Pacific region, major economies like Singapore and Hong Kong have established robust AML frameworks that broadly align with the Financial Action Task Force (FATF) recommendations.
-These are overseen by the Hong Kong Monetary Authority (HKMG) and the Monetary Authority of Singapore (MAS).
+In the Asia-Pacific region, major economies like Singapore, Australia and Hong Kong have established robust AML frameworks that broadly align with the Financial Action Task Force (FATF) recommendations.
+These are overseen by the Hong Kong Monetary Authority (HKMG), AUSTRAC in Australia and the Monetary Authority of Singapore (MAS).

-The Middle East has seen enhanced AML measures through regional initiatives like the Middle East and North Africa Financial Action Task Force (MENAFATF) source.
+The Middle East has seen enhanced AML measures through regional initiatives like the Middle East and North Africa Financial Action Task Force (MENAFATF).
 In Africa, the Eastern and Southern Africa Anti-Money Laundering Group (ESAAMLG) promotes regional cooperation source.

 Who Must Comply with Anti-Money Laundering Regulations?